apache/apisix-ingress-controller/docs/FAQ.md

 # FAQ

-1. How to bind between Service and Upstream?
+1. How to bind Service and Upstream?

 All resource objects are uniquely determined by the namespace / name / port combination Id.
 If the combined Id is the same, the `service` and `upstream` will be considered as a binding relationship.